 I have another secret.
 There is something else I don’t usually talk about.
 It is something very important when it comes to finances.
 That is the importance of giving.
 Even during my toughest years giving was a habit.
 I’m not teaching a health and wealth ideology.
 There are no scientific stats that will say if you give a specific amount of money, you will get a certain percent back – this is an incorrect view of giving.

 It is the mindset about money that is important.
 A mindset that sees money as a tool to do good in the world.
 When you give away money, it is gone.
 You may never be wealthy but you will be rich in soul.
 Giving changes us.
 Giving money, giving love, giving time, it is fulfilling.
 Isn’t that the end game anyway that everyone in the rat race is searching for – to be fulfilled?

 This week, Trin and I watched the movie There Will be Blood.
 It is about an oil tycoon who, on his path to millions, killed a friend, used a child then abandoned him when he was no longer useful.
 He ended up wealthy beyond measure with absolutely no love in his life and no happiness.
 His heart was like a stagnant pond from which nothing flowed.
 I found it incredibly sad.
 This is an extreme case, but the point is, if we live only to satiate our own desires, we end up with most of them being unfulfilled.

 Giving money helps us keep a proper perspective on finances.
-I often hear people say, “Money is the root of all evil.”
+People often say, “Money is the root of all evil.”
 I wholeheartedly disagree.
 The original proverb says that it is the love of money that is the root of all evil.
-That I believe and have seen much evidence of it in this world.
+Money is not the issue, it is the mindset about it.

 Financial freedom begins with understanding what we truly need, having the patience to wait for what we want, and being wealthy in our soul by giving.

-Retirement may not be your goal, but financial independence give you the freedom to pursue whatever goal you may have.
-Find your blue door.
+Retirement may not be your goal, but financial independence provides the freedom to pursue whatever goal you may have.